Ohio’s Shawshank Trail

 It is these moments of communing with the film that make a visit so much fun, and those who work here understand that.
 You can even find the exact spot where Red and Andy sit leaning against the wall of the prison as the latter says the only option in front of him is to “Get busy living or get busy dying.”

 “That’s a huge moment in the film — arguably one of the most famous lines in all of movie-making,” Clark says.
 “They can take their picture there, they can re-enact the scene if they want. … It’s a joy to watch movie buffs react.
 One woman last year burst into tears.
 She was so moved, she just couldn’t handle it.”

 Shawshank Trail Guide

 Here are the 15 Ohio stops along the Shawshank Trail.
-For more information about these locations and events surrounding the anniversary, visit shawshanktrail.com.
+For more information about these locations and other happenings, visit shawshanktrail.com.

 1. Shawshank Prison